 THE MAGIC OF MUSHROOMS

 The shiitake mushroom has a long history of being used to heal a variety of ailments.
-In addition to fighting cancer cells and supporting our cardiovascular health, this unsung hero of the fungi kingdom combats illness by giving our bodies a boost of important vitamins, minerals, and enzymes, including vitamin D.
+In addition to supporting our cardiovascular health, this unsung hero of the fungi kingdom combats illness by giving our bodies a boost of important vitamins, minerals, and enzymes, including vitamin D.

 ANTIMICROBIAL UMEBOSHI PLUM